Elaine Chao

-Born in Taipei, Taiwan, Chao immigrated to the United States when she was eight years old.
-Her father founded the Foremost Group, which eventually became a major shipping corporation.
-Chao was raised on Long Island, New York, and subsequently received degrees from Mount Holyoke College and Harvard Business School.
-She worked for a number of financial institutions before being appointed to several senior positions in the Department of Transportation under Presidents Ronald Reagan and George H. W. Bush, including Chair of the Federal Maritime Commission (1988–1989) and Deputy Secretary of Transportation (1989–1991).
-She served as Director of the Peace Corps from 1991 to 1992 and as president of the United Way of America from 1993 to 1996.
+Chao was born in Taipei, Taiwan, to waishengren parents who fled China as a result of the Chinese Civil War.
+She immigrated to the United States when she was eight years old.
+Her father founded the Foremost Group, an American shipping company based in New York.
+Chao was raised in Queens, New York, and on Long Island, and received degrees from Mount Holyoke College and Harvard Business School.
+She worked for financial institutions before being appointed to senior positions in the Department of Transportation under Presidents Ronald Reagan and George H. W. Bush, including chair of the Federal Maritime Commission (1988–1989) and Deputy Secretary of Transportation (1989–1991).
+She served as director of the Peace Corps from 1991 to 1992 and as president of the United Way of America from 1993 to 1996.

-While not in government, Chao has served on several corporate boards of directors and worked for The Heritage Foundation and the Hudson Institute, two conservative think-tanks.
-Chao is married to U.S. Senator Mitch McConnell.
+Chao has served on several Fortune 500 and nonprofit boards of directors, including the electric charger network provider ChargePoint since 2021.
+She is married to U.S. senator Mitch McConnell.

-During her tenure as Transportation Secretary in the Trump administration, the Transportation Department's inspector general wrote a report with numerous instances where Chao used her office to promote her family's shipping business.

-Early life and education
+Early life and career

-Elaine Chao was born in Taipei, Taiwan, on March 26, 1953, the eldest of six daughters of Ruth Mulan Chu Chao, a historian, and James S. C. Chao, who began his career as a merchant mariner and in 1964 founded the shipping company Foremost Maritime Corporation in New York City which developed into the Foremost Group.
+Elaine Chao was born in Taipei, Taiwan, on March 26, 1953, and immigrated to the United States when she was eight years old.
+She is the eldest of six daughters of Ruth Mulan Chu Chao, a historian from Anhui, and James S. C. Chao, a Shanghainese businessman who began his career as a merchant mariner and in 1964 founded the shipping company Foremost Maritime Corporation in New York City, which developed into the Foremost Group.
 In 1961, at the age of 8, Chao came to the United States on a 37-day freight ship journey along with her mother and two younger sisters.
-Her father had arrived in New York three years earlier after receiving a scholarship.
+Her father had arrived in New York three years earlier and sent money home until the rest of the family could join him in the United States.

+Chao described her early life in America as a typical immigrant story, noting that "everything was foreign to us: the culture, people, language, traditions, and even the food."
+She spoke no English upon her arrival.
+Her father "worked three jobs" to support the family and the then-five family members lived in a one-bedroom apartment.

+Education

 Chao attended Tsai Hsing Elementary School in Taiwan for kindergarten and first grade.
 She attended Syosset High School in Syosset, New York, in Nassau County on Long Island and was naturalized as a U.S. citizen at the age of 19.

-Chao received a Bachelor of Arts degree in Economics from Mount Holyoke College in South Hadley, Massachusetts, in 1975.
+Chao received a Bachelor of Arts degree in Economics from Mount Holyoke College in South Hadley, Massachusetts.
 In the second semester of her junior year, she studied money and banking at Dartmouth College.
-She received an MBA degree from Harvard Business School in 1979.
+She received an MBA degree from Harvard Business School.